Explore our curated reading lists of the best and most important philosophy books, organized by subject and philosopher.

-If you’re not sure where to start, try our reading list on the best introductions to philosophy, which is ideal for beginners and those seeking a broad overview.
+If you’re not sure where to start, try our reading list on the best introductions to philosophy, which is ideal for those seeking a broad overview.
 Otherwise, take your pick from the lists below.

 The Best 5 Books to Read